 \subsection{Observational implications}

-If large-scale cyclones such as those found in the present study occur in real stars, they will cause observational signatures on the stellar surface due to their lower or higher temperature.
-The temperature contrasts seen in the surface maps derived by Doppler imaging are somewhat stronger than the value of roughly five percent found in this study; for instance, on the surface of the active RS CVn binary II Peg, analysed by \citet{Marjaana11} and \cite{Thomas11}, the coolest spot temperatures, depending on the season, are 10-20 per cent below the mean surface temperature.
-Similar spot temperatures have also been obtained by analysing molecular absorption bands, but cooler stars seem to have a lower spot contrast \citep{Oneal98}.
+If large-scale cyclones such as those found in the present study occur in real stars, they will cause observational signatures on the stellar surface due to their lower or higher temperatures.
+The temperature contrasts seen in the surface maps obtained by Doppler imaging are somewhat stronger than the value of roughly five percent found in this study; for instance, on the surface of the active RS CVn binary II Peg, analyzed by \citet{Marjaana11} and \cite{Thomas11}, the coolest spot temperatures, depending on the season, are 10-20 per cent below the mean surface temperature.
+Similar spot temperatures have also been obtained by analyzing molecular absorption bands, but cooler stars seem to have a lower spot contrast \citep{Oneal98}.
 Taken that the numerical model is quite simple, for instance in the sense that the transport of energy by convection is underestimated, this discrepancy is not overwhelmingly large.
 Interestingly, Doppler images commonly also show hot surface features \citep[cf.][]{Heidi07,Marjaana11,Thomas11}.
-These may be artefacts of the Doppler imaging procedure, but it is not ruled out that they could arise from the anti-cyclonic vortices seen in the present study.
+These may be artefacts of the Doppler imaging procedure, but it is not ruled out that they could arise from real physical sources, such as the anti-cyclonic vortices seen in the present study.

-It is obviously very hard to explain the active longitudes and their drift based on the vortex-instability scenario; we believe that a large-scale dynamo process is responsible for these basic features, as commonly believed \citep[e.g.][]{KR80,MBBT95,tuominen2002starspot}.
+It is obviously very hard to explain active longitudes and their drift based on the vortex instability scenario; we believe that a large-scale dynamo process is responsible for these basic features, as commonly believed \citep[e.g.][]{KR80,MBBT95,tuominen2002starspot}.
 Nevertheless, it is possible that the vortex-instability contributes to the formation of starspots, and may interfere with the dynamo-instability, especially during the epochs of lower magnetic activity of the stellar cycle.
 Although it is very hard to predict the implications of the vortices in the magnetohydrodynamic regime, it would appear natural that spots, either cool or warm, generated by a hydrodynamic vortex-instability, could also contribute to the apparent decorrelation of magnetic field from the temperature structures.